 I made this Tarot spread for YOU if any of the above resonates.
 It’s time for us to own the fact that we don’t quite fit in as something really fucking great!
 What do people who fit in contribute to society?
 More of the same.
 What does the world need now if we want to survive and improve life on this planet for all living beings?
 CHANGE!

 You can help bring this change so own your misfit status with joy and anticipation!

 1. Why I’m not meant to fit in – Shows you the nature of the type of change you are here to bring about

 2. Greatest misfit blessing – Shows how being different is a big help to you as well as others

-3. Greatest misfit challenge – Shows how being different creates challenges.
-Owning this aspect can help you face these challenges head on and start seeing them as opportunities for growth rather than as somebody or some unseen power trying to sabotage things for you… The truth is, even the challenges are there for your soul’s benefit!
+3. Greatest misfit challenge – This shows how being different creates challenges.
+Owning this aspect can help you face these challenges head-on and start seeing them as opportunities for growth rather than as somebody or some unseen power trying to sabotage things for you… The truth is, even the challenges are there for your soul’s benefit!